Yolk-Lab/yolk-lab.github.io/README.md

-# Yolk AI Hub
+# Yolk Lab

-AI Startups Grown, Not Born - Homepage for the Yolk AI accelerator program.
+AI Startups Grown, Not Born - Homepage for the Yolk Lab and AI Challange Program.

 ## Development